virrey/virrey.github.io/_posts/2019-01-20-KMeans-from-Scratch-with-Numpy-and-Pandas.md

     return [(r2-r1)*np.random.random_sample((d,))+r1 for i in range(p)]
 ```

 `initialize_KMeans_Centers`: When starting out we do not have cluster centers defined.
 The methodology calls for randomly selecting cluster centers.
 We will pass in our dataframe of points and `c` is the number of clusters we're defining.
 Using NumPy's `random.choice` function we select `c` number of items between 0 and `len(df)` which represents our range in the dataframe.
-We then reindex `centers` as a stanalone dataframe and set the `class` to it's `index`.
+We then reindex `centers` as a stanalone dataframe and set the `class` column to it's `index`.
 It makes a good unique identifier.

 ```python